Improve The Online Content Marketing of Your Website

 A caveat: be sparing with the links.
 Don’t stuff content with links every few words or sentences.
 Make the links count by only placing them where they lead into a logical sequence of information.

-By using highly focused, thoughtful, sticky, quality content, you will actually do less work over time to maintain your rankings while becoming the “go-to” place for information on your specialty.
+By using highly focused, thoughtful, sticky, quality online content marketing, you will actually do less work over time to maintain your rankings while becoming the “go-to” place for information on your specialty.